mfliedner/buffon/README.md

 # BuffonNeedle
-Simulation of Buffon's Needle experiment as a probabilistic approach to estimate the value of pi.
+Simulation of Buffon's Needle experiment as a probabilistic approach to estimate the value of &pi;.

 [Live][github]